pateln40/CW1_2020/CodingTutorial3.md

 - Once that is done, we go to **add component** and create a **new script** for the player movement.
 Double click and this will lead you to visual studio.

 - Into visual studio we need to remove the **start method**, instead will we add some **variables**.
 Now we need to define the movement speed, for that we will write our first line of code.
-We will create a public float, with the speed of 5 for now.
+We will create a public float, with the speed of 5.

       public class PlayerMovement : MonoBehaviour
       {

       public float moveSpeed = 5f;

+- And now we need to reference the **rigid body** since that is the component for the player, for that we will need to create a **public rigid body** and name it **rb** for short.
+This will need under the **public float**.